kubermatic/kubermatic/docs/zz_generated.addondata.go.txt

 	CNIPlugin CNIPlugin
 	// MLA contains monitoring, logging and alerting related settings for the user cluster.
 	MLA MLASettings
+	// StoragePolicy is the storage policy to use for vsphere csi addon StoragePolicy string
 }

 type ClusterNetwork struct {